 One day I noticed Randy didn’t share my enthusiasm for the Miami Icon, the Croqueta.
 He does not hate Croquetas but I don’t think he understands the fascination people in Miami have with them.
-This of course led to a “Randy Fisher Hates Croquetas” rant at my birthday party in front of my friends and family.
+This led to a “Randy Fisher Hates Croquetas” rant at my birthday party in front of my friends and family.

 Thanks to Kali, Senior Partner at CREaM for sending this in.
-Oh and yes, Randy Fisher Hates Croquetas.
+Oh, and yes, Randy Fisher Hates Croquetas.
 Spread the word.
 Use the Hashtag #randyhatescroquetas